openthread/ot-docs/site/en/codelabs/openthread-apis/index.lab.md

 setNetworkConfiguration(instance);
 ```

-**ACTION: Add calls to enable the Thread network interface and stack**
+**ACTION: Add calls to enable the Thread network interface and stack.**

 In `main.c`, add these function calls to the `main()` function after the
 `otSysButtonInit` call.